 4.THIN OR NOT ENOUGH CONTENT

 Content is king when it comes to eCommerce.
 To do well with your B2B eCommerce website I can’t encourage you enough to go above and beyond the traditional text and basic image content.
 Just like B2C the B2B eCommerce marketplace is extremely competitive.
 You’ll want to make sure you capitalize with great content.
-This includes relevant articles and educational resources, excellent product descriptions, images and meta information.
+This includes relevant articles and educational resources, high quality product images along with well written product descriptions and product meta information.

 This means taking the time to either write great content and product descriptions yourself or being prepared to pay for a professional to help you with all of that.
 Either way it’s a critical piece of the whole B2B eCommerce equation and you can’t afford not to do well with your content.